 He was previously a co-founder in a software company and was involved in startups for more than 10 years.
 He is active and contributes to many technology communities in Singapore and Southeast Asia (especially Go and Ruby) and has written four programming books.

 Sau Sheong has a bachelor’s degree in Computer Engineering and a Masters in Commercial Law.

-Rmesh Munamarty is a senior executive who has led digital transformation across diverse industries for more than two decades.
-Prior to joining International SOS as Group CIO, he served as a Global CIO at Verint Systems and held leadership positions in Capgemini and Oracle.
+Ramesh Munamarty is a senior executive who has led digital transformation across diverse industries for more than two decades.
+Prior to joining NTUC Enterprise, he was group CIO at International SOS.
+He also served as global CIO at Verint Systems and held leadership positions in Capgemini and Oracle.

 He has received several industry recognitions, and most recently in 2019, he won the DX Inspire Award for Business Transformation at the World CIO 200 summit.
 He was also ranked by IDC as one of the top 50 CIOs in ASEAN, in recognition of his work at International SOS.